Lessons from a month on the beach – Year 2

 I am writing this while sitting on our deck enjoying the sights and sounds of the waves breaking on the beach and feeling the warm sun and cool breezes on my face.
 This is heaven.

-Our month on Cape San Blas, Florida this year started and ended much the same as in 2018 – leaving Indiana on a cold snowy day and returning to what is predicted to be a colder-than-average early March.
-We ditto the lessons learned last year (https://www.nutritioncommunicator.com/single-post/2018/03/09/Lessons-from-a-month-at-the-beach) and added some new ones.
+Our month on Cape San Blas, Florida this year started and ended much the same as last year – leaving Indiana on a cold snowy day and returning to what is predicted to be a colder-than-average early March.

 The main differences this year were a house with 6 bedrooms instead of 3, which allowed for hosting a total of 23 guests throughout the month (including 3 more than pictured), plus the 2 of us, and, witnessing first-hand the impact of Hurricane Michael on the “Forgotten Coast.”

 We ditto the lessons learned and add some new ones.